 True FIM detects change by first establishing a highly detailed baseline version of each monitored file or configuration in a known and trusted state.
 Using real-time monitoring, it detects any change that affects any aspect of the file or configuration and captures these in subsequent versions.
 These versions, in turn, provide critical “before” and “after” views that show exactly who made the change, what changed and more.

 Additionally, a true FIM solution applies change intelligence to each modification to determine if it impacts integrity rules, for example.
 This helps to determine if the change takes a configuration out of policy or if it is the setting that is typically associated with an attack.
 This is truly important when you are trying to understand what is happening to your environment “in-time.”
 Remember, lateral movement is what attackers can do through large amounts of “dwell” time on your network as they prepare to escalate privileges and position themselves for all kinds of mischief.

 Detecting Change with Detective Controls

-By applying detective controls in your environment on critical servers, firewalls, file systems, network devices, data-base, applications, security infrastructure and so much more, Tripwire can effortlessly help companies be that much more focused on detecting change in these systems in a comprehensive way.
-It can thereby provide an analytical picture that helps to keep risk to a functional/operational level in an organization.
+By applying detective controls in your environment on critical servers, firewalls, file systems, network devices, database, applications, security infrastructure, Tripwire can effortlessly help companies to be much more focused on detecting change in these systems in a comprehensive way.
+It can thereby provide an analytical picture that helps to keep risk to a functional and operational level in an organization.

 For more information about Tripwire’s approach to FIM, click here.